-The humble honey bee has, from the earliest annals of recorded time, had a close, symbiotic relationship with humanity.
+The humble honey bee has always enjoyed a close, symbiotic relationship with humanity.
 Brittany possesses a rich tradition of beliefs and superstitions surrounding bees and beekeeping.

 The Healing Stones of Brittany

 The mysterious nature and brooding presence of the thousands of prehistoric megaliths that litter the landscape of Brittany have long fascinated both locals and visitors alike.
 Veneration of the region’s standing stones and ancient monuments continued for centuries after the arrival of Christianity.
 Perhaps the mystical aura of these massive blocks of stone retained ancient associations with death and the afterlife or possibly the stones held the folk-memory of a ritual significance once important in the religion of the later Celts?
 In addition to supernatural forces, the region’s ancient stones were also believed to possess the power to influence the lives of the common people.
 This is perhaps most clearly manifested in the many folk beliefs and old superstitions that linked the stones with good fortune and those most important, yet often most elusive, fundamental human needs: true love and good health.

 In Brittany, it seems almost impossible to travel more than a few miles without seeing some form of ancient megalith.
 While many are older than the written word, their real meanings today remain clouded in mystery, shrouded in superstition and folklore.